 Feeding children nutritious food can be a challenge under the best of circumstances.
 When a child isn't feeling well, these challenges can multiply.
 This may leave parents feeling uncertain about how best to support growth and development.
 If you find yourself in this situation, you can cope successfully, and ensure your child thrives, even in the face of a serious health condition.

 One Size Doesn't Fit All

 Children with chronic diseases are just as unique in their preferences and diet plans as children without chronic disease.
-The nature and severity of their health condition, age, gender, treatment plans, activity levels, and many other factors play a role in nutrition needs.
+The nature and severity of their health condition, age, sex, treatment plans, activity levels and many other factors play a role in nutrition needs.